 Global Water Institue

-These valuable attributes position the Global Water Institute as a uniquely convenient collaborator for water sector partners seeking assistance with international projects, government funding recommendations and exceptional networking opportunities.
+These advantageous features position the Global Water Institute as an ideal partner for water sector stakeholders seeking support for international projects, government funding recommendations, and exceptional networking opportunities.

 For more information about the Global Water Institution at Carleton University, click here.